CommonGarden/Grow-IoT/README.md

         "name": "Light", // The display name for the thing.
         "desription": "An LED light with a basic on/off api.", "state": "off", // The current state of the thing.
-        "owner": "jake@commongarden.org", // The email of the account you want this device to be added to.
+        "username": "YOURUSERNAME", // The username of the account you want this device to be added to.
         "actions": [ // A list of action objects
             {
                 "name": "On", // Display name for the action